 Overview

-The EU Deforestation Regulation (EUDR) is a regulation that is a part of the EU Green Deal, and that came into force in 2023.
-However, in October 2025, the European Commission proposed amendments to the regulation that became obligatory in December 2025.
+The EU Deforestation Regulation (EUDR) is a regulation that is a part of the EU Green Deal and came into force in 2023.
+However, in October 2025, the European Commission proposed amendments to the regulation, which were adopted in December 2025.

 Confirmed Deadlines and Regulatory Direction